aabbtree77/towards-a-better-go/README.md

 - Installing [Java SDK](https://sdkman.io/), VS Code [Calva](https://calva.io/get-started-with-clojure/) and connecting Clojure to its famous power REPL went smoothly.
 Leiningen vs deps.edn are both fine, but all this feels... complecting.

+Starlark-Go:

+- ChatGPT has missed that the global scope variables in Starlark are immutable.
+Self-corrected after prompting it.

+- [Starlark-Go](https://github.com/google/starlark-go) is what Python should have been, a modern SETL derivative with no nonsense.
+However, it has no batteries...
+It is also incredible that such a small language without a build system and package manager still gets several hundred github issues.
+Coding is tricky...

 F#:

 - `Program.fs`: Errored on a list which had to be `ResizeArray`.
 Self-corrected after a single feedback.